Moldova

 Work accidents / Professional Diseases/ Workmen’s compensation

-In Moldova, the State still handles the whole system through funds collected monthly from the employers and employees.
+In Moldova, the State still manages the entire system through funds collected monthly from employers and employees.

 • For Personal Accidents and professional diseases, facultative insurance products are available in addition to the benefits offered by the state system.